CHI-CityTech/QuantumMusic/MathJaxTest.md

 # MathJax Formula Test

 This document contains a variety of formulas to test **MathJax** rendering on GitHub Pages.
+These are useful in generating documents etc.

 ---